Clemapfel/jluna/docs/manual.md

 {}
 ```

-Turning our attention to `box`, specifically, for a while: Because we are handling raw C-pointers and not proxies, we need to manually protect ourself from the garbage collector (GC).
+Because we are handling raw C-pointers and not proxies, we need to manually protect ourself from the garbage collector (GC).
 This is done best, by using `jluna::GCSentinel`, which is a class that disables the GC while it is in scope:

 ```cpp
 template<Is<Frog::Tadpole> T>